Xingzhouliu1987/Sql-Scripts/WindowsServer/Readme.md

 (1) Get a security group by user prompt or create one if needed (uses current user context)

-(2) Creates new gMSA's based on an input csv with columns
+(2) Loads an input csv with columns

             Account Name, Host
             .... , <Target Host>

- (3) Adds the new gMSA to the chosen Security Group
+ (3) Adds target hosts to the chosen Security Group, purges klist and forces a gpupdate

+ (4) Creates a new gMSA based on the input csv

- (4) Adds the target host to the chosen Security Group
+ (5) Adds the new gMSA to the chosen Security Group

- (5) Installs the gMSA onto the chosen host
+ (6) Installs the gMSA onto the chosen host

- (6) Prints output status for each account/host pair onto a csv file (inputfilepath) + ".out"
+ (7) Prints output status for each account/host pair onto a csv file (inputfilepath) + ".out"

  This script does not need to be run on the target host.